IslandRock1/IndSys-BilSim/README.md

 5. **Run Gedot Visualization**
    - Open the Gedot visualization project.
-   - Connect to the PLC to monitor and control the simulation.
+   - Connect to the PC to monitor and control the simulation.

 ## Usage

-- Use the Gedot interface for real-time monitoring, control, and calibration.
+- Use the Godot interface for real-time monitoring, control, and calibration.
 - Access security functions to manage user permissions and safe states.
-- Calibrate motors as needed using provided tools or visualization interface.
+- Calibrate motors as needed using provided tools.